 SA Express Senior Specialist, Capt Sakhile Nyoni-Reiling, who manages the Cadet Program, says: “Our airline is looking for people who are passionate about aviation.
 We encourage all those who would like to be groomed to become pilots of a world-class airline such as SA Express to submit their resume and engage our airline, if they meet the criteria as defined in our requirements.”

 SA Express presents interested pilots with two options: The Cadet Mach 1 Program and the Cadet Mach 2 Program.
-Both Programs run every year, and interested candidates may submit applications to email@example.com
+Both Programs run every year, and interested candidates may submit their queries to firstname.lastname@example.org Please Note: Applications for 2015 have been closed.

 Cadet Mach 1